Christmas decoration

 Biskupski Kolac, source: Pixabay

 Besides its natural phenomena, Croatia is no doubt a gastronomic oasis.
-Numerous guests visiting Croatia each year aware of the beauties of it, but still, emphasize that the food is the forte of our small country.
-Once you find yourself in the gastronomic paradise, your palates will be extremely satisfied.
+Numerous guests visiting Croatia each year are aware of its beauties, but still, emphasize that the food is the forte of our small country.
+Your palates will be extremely satisfied once you find yourself in the gastronomic paradise.
 On our website, you can read the article Dalmatian Soul Food, and see the magical recipes and extraordinary pictures to help you understand just a small part of the Dalmatian/Croatian healthy cuisine.
 Other food blogs you can read on Food in Croatia.

 Dessert with coffee - one of life's magic